rm511130/Physna_Training/README.md

    <kbd>![Upload Files](./images/Upload_Files.gif)</kbd>

-3. The previous step must have ended with 17 files successfully uploaded to a folder of your choice.
+3. The previous step ended with 17 files successfully uploaded to a folder of your choice.
 If this is not the case, you can ask for assistance or you can try again: make sure you have read and understood the _Important Details_ section of step 2, delete your folder (hamburger menu > folder > trash-can > Red Delete button), then start again on step 1 of this Workshop Task.

 4. If the 17 files were successfully loaded, please update the [progress tracker spreadsheet](https://docs.google.com/spreadsheets/d/1T5CmKvyP4t7ObUd8ZPnEy5oAN1HH5GKwL_TspGm4vK4/edit?usp=sharing) with an "x" in the row and column that corresponds to your Workshop Task 3.